 - Add a tablespoon of milk to a plate, coat the halloumi strips in the milk.
-Add ½ a tablespoon of the fajita mixture to the halloumi and coat the halloumi in the mix.
-Set aside until you are ready to add to the peppers.
+Add a tablespoon of the fajita mixture to the halloumi and coat the halloumi in the mix.
+Set aside in the fridge until you are ready to add to the peppers.

-- While the peppers and courgette are cooking, heat a tablespoon of oil in a separate frying pan.
-The pan should be hot, so if you drop a little flour in the oil it sizzles immediately.Add the halloumi and cook for about 3 minutes each side, until the halloumi is crispy.
+- As soon as the vegetables are ready cook the halloumi.Heat a teaspoon of oil in a separate frying pan.
+The pan should be hot, if you drop a little flour in the oil and it sizzles immediately, your pan is ready.Add the halloumi and cook for about 2 - 3 minutes each side, until the halloumi is crispy.

-- Serve immediately with tortillas, slices of avocado, lime wedges, some fresh coriander and a dollop or two of sour cream.
+- Serve immediately with tortillas, the smashed avocado, lime wedges, some fresh coriander and a dollop or two of sour cream.

-- This is on the spicier side however my 12 year old loves it.
+- Heat - There is some heat in this, however my 15 year old loves it.
 If you are serving this to younger children then I recommend that you reduce the amount of chilli in the spice mix, use mild chilli powder or omit it altogether.
 If you want to add more heat add more chilli or add some jalapeno pepper when adding the garlic.